SeanMarcusJensen/Exam_DataScience/Report.md

 ### PClass

 This is an Integer describing what socio-economic class the passenger is.
+This would be Lower, Middle and Higher class.
+1 = Higher
+2 = Middle
+3 = Lower.

 ### Name

 This is an string, and is the identifier of a person / but not a unique one.
+We can actually get a lot information just in the name, since this was in the 1910s everyone was so polite; in the names they were called Master, miss, mrs, ms and mr. With this information we know if the person is married, young, or unmarried.

 ### Sex